choral-lang/website/web/index.md

 - Choral saves you time.
 In our first use cases, Choral reduced the lines of code that we had to write from 50% up to almost 400%.
 - Choral makes your coordination code safer.
   * Its compiler takes care of implementing the local behaviour of each participant for you.
 Implementing correct local behaviour manually is hard.
-  * It prevents entire classes of errors in the implementation of a choreography, like programs performing incompatible communication actions, wrong pre-/post-processing of data, and
+  * It prevents entire classes of errors in the implementation of a choreography, like distributed programs performing incompatible communication actions and wrong pre-/post-processing of data.
   * It gives you a global view on how roles coordinate with each other, so spotting inconsistencies is easier.
+- You retain control of your library APIs: the method signatures of the compiled Java libraries are homomorphic to (they resemble the structure of) those in the source choreography.
+Essentially, what you see is what you get.

 We think that Choral has the potential to be especially relevant for business processes, microservices, security protocols, and distributed services in general.